barryclark/jekyll-now/README.md

 #### Jekyll Kickstart lets you create, personalize and post to your Jekyll blog in minutes — _all directly on GitHub.com_

-✓ Fully responsive and mobile optimized theme [(Theme Demo)](http://jekyllkickstart.com) ✓ Workflow using GitHub.com to create, customize and post to your blog ✓ Host on your free GitHub Pages user site
+✓ Fully responsive and mobile optimized theme [(Theme Demo)](http://jekyllkickstart.com)
+✓ Workflow using GitHub.com to create, customize and post to your blog
+✓ Host on your free GitHub Pages user site
 ✓ Blog in markdown!
 ✓ Syntax highlighting
 ✓ Disqus commenting
 ✓ Google Analytics integration
 ✓ Optional Grunt workflow for local development using SASS

 ✘ No setting up local development
 ✘ No installing dependancies
 ✘ No configuring plugins
 ✘ No need to spend time on theming
 ✘ No setting up hosting
-  ✘ More time to do other things, wait ✓ !
+✘ More time to code other things! ... wait ✓

 ## 5 Minute Blog Setup—all on GitHub.com